Skip to main content

 The folder layout is identical with the one that works with the CLI for syncing scripts locally and on Windmill.
 See Developing scripts locally.

-Pinning Dependencies and Requirements
+Pinning dependencies and requirements

 If the imports are not properly analyzed, there exists an escape hatch to override the inferred imports.
 One needs to head the Script with the requirements comment followed by dependencies.
 The standard pip requirement specifiers are supported.
 Some examples: